What To Do When You've Made The Wrong Hiring Decision

 Avoid future bad hires

-Establish why it is a bad hire
+Establish why they are a bad hire

-Here are some tell tale signs you could have made a wrong hiring decision:
+Here are some telltale signs you could have made a wrong hiring decision:

 They make the same mistakes